-1. Take a Selfie at Your Favourite Place
+1. 5 Selfie Ideas at Your Favourite Place

 You can describe the beauty of a location by taking a photo of yourself enjoying it.

-Express your love of travelling by snapping a good selfie in the outdoors, with plenty of natural lighting.
+Express your love of traveling by snapping a good selfie in the outdoors, with plenty of natural lighting.

 Show your love of coffee through breakfast selfie poses on your balcony.
 Or a flattering selfie in your favourite cafe.

 When photographing what means a lot to you, you’ll notice more details and atmospheres.
 Your favourite locations will become even more precious.
 This will lead to great selfies and perfect profile pictures.

 2. Create a Double Exposure to Add Creativity

 If you want to become a better editor and end up with creative selfies, take a deep breath and make a double exposure self-portrait.